learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 _or_ an object.
 If we pass in a function, `mapDispatchToProps()`, we must incorporate `dispatch` as with the previous example.
 If we pass in an object, `connect` handles this step for us!
 The object just needs to contain key/value pairs for each action creator we want to become props.
-In our example, we've using the `addItem` action creator, so the object would look like this:
+In our example, we're using the `addItem` action creator, so the object would look like this:

 ```js